Brief

 (7439m,

-Tien Shan, now also known as Jengish Chokusu), Joosu and Rästa obtaining the title of
+Tian Shan), Joosu and Rästa obtaining the title of

 'Snow Leopard'

-Manaslu (8156m, Central Nepal Himalaya)
+Manaslu (8163m, Central Nepal Himalaya)

-- from 25 November, T. Tuuleveski is skiing solo without any external support 940 km in Antarctica via the Messner route and reaches the South Pole in 35 days; after that he ascends
+- from 25 November, T. Tuuleveski is skiing solo 940 km without any external support in Antarctica via the Messner route and reaches the South Pole in 35 days; after that he ascends

 Vinson Massif (4892m) thus becoming the third Estonian climber to join the